kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/decision_tree_pruning.md

   {C_\alpha(T)=C(T)+\alpha\vert T\vert,\ \alpha\geq0.}
 $$

-Breiman et al. proposed an iterative and greedy (i.e., without backtracking) pruning algorithm that efficiently solves the optimal tree pruning problem.
+Breiman et al. proposed an iterative and greedy (i.e. without backtracking) pruning algorithm that efficiently solves the optimal tree pruning problem.
 They also showed that given a preselected $\alpha\geq0$, the optimally pruned tree is unique in the sense that a decision tree of smaller size $\vert T\vert$ is preferable to one of larger size, when both trees have equivalent cost function values.
 To be specific, the algorithm involves defining a quantity $g(t)$ associated